olivier-carrere/redaction-technique.org/src/content/docs/en/formats/cas-concret-documentation-de-nufirewall.md

 ### Imbricate conref

-For reasons of ease of updating and maintenance of **DITA XML** content, the **technical editor** must limit the Russian doll effect and avoid nesting conref too much.
+For reasons of ease of updating and maintenance of **DITA XML** content, the **technical writer** must limit the Russian doll effect and avoid nesting conref too much.
 A single level of nesting (one *conref* nested within another) seems to me to be the threshold beyond which content can quickly become unmanageable.

 In the example below, the source *conref* *see-admin-guide* contains the target *conref* *admin-guide-title*: